-To find the best shoe-storage solutions, we assembled a panel of professional organizers and asked for their recommendations, which include ones they’ve used on the job and in their own homes.
-Below, you’ll find their favorites — from shelves for muddy boots in mudrooms to colorful racks for the aesthetically minded.
+To find the best shoe-storage solutions, I assembled a panel of professional organizers and asked for their recommendations, which include ones they’ve used on the job and in their own homes.
+There are a couple of Strategist-staffer picks below, too.
+Read on for all these favorites — from shelves for muddy boots in mudrooms to colorful racks for the aesthetically minded.

 What we’re looking for